 Nortriptyline Oral Solution - Clinical Pharmacology

-The mood elevating mechanism of tricyclic antidepressants is at present unknown.
-Nortriptyline hydrochloride oral solution is not a monoamine oxidase inhibitor.
+The mechanism of mood elevation by tricyclic antidepressants is at present unknown.
+Nortriptyline hydrochloride is not a monoamine oxidase inhibitor.
 It inhibits the activity of such diverse agents as histamine, 5-hydroxytryptamine, and acetylcholine.
 It increases the pressor effect of norepinephrine but blocks the pressor response of phenethylamine.
-Studies suggest that nortriptyline hydrochloride oral solution interferes with the transport, release, and storage of catecholamines.
-Operant conditioning techniques in rats and pigeons suggest that nortriptyline hydrochloride oral solution has a combination of stimulant and depressant properties.
+Studies suggest that nortriptyline hydrochloride interferes with the transport, release, and storage of catecholamines.
+Operant conditioning techniques in rats and pigeons suggest that nortriptyline hydrochloride has a combination of stimulant and depressant properties.

 Indications and Usage for Nortriptyline Oral Solution

-Cross-sensitivity between nortriptyline and other dibenzazepines is a possibility.
+Cross-sensitivity between nortriptyline hydrochloride oral solution USP and other dibenzazepines is a possibility.

-Nortriptyline is contraindicated during the acute recovery period after myocardial infarction.
+Nortriptyline hydrochloride oral solution USP is contraindicated during the acute recovery period after myocardial infarction.

 Clinical Worsening and Suicide Risk